DJE 23: Discovery and publication

-The inscription was discovered twice independently.
-The first was during the Deutsche-Jemen Expedition of 1970.
+The inscription was discovered independently on two occasions.
+The first discovery took place in the Deutsche-Jemen Expedition of 1970.
 It was discovered again by Piotr A. Grjaznevič in 1971.
-The discovery was first announced in a note by Walter W. Müller in 1973.
-Rainer Degan fully published the inscription in a 1973 paper in Hebrew and a 1974 paper in German.
+The first announcement of the finding of the inscription was in a note by Walter W. Müller in 1973.
+A full publication of the inscription, for the first time, happened in a 1973 paper in Hebrew by Rainer Degan and then in a 1974 paper in German.
 A seminal study was published on it in 1973 as well, by Ephraim Urbach.
-Later, Maria Gorea would publish an edition of the inscription alongside a study in French.
+Later, Maria Gorea published an edition of the inscription alongside a study of it in 2015 in French.